tarek-elseify/c-virtual-cpu/README.md

 # C Virtual CPU
-This program creates a virtualized CPU in C. To do this, there is a priority queue <br />
-of jobs going into the CPU.
-Once at the CPU, the job has an x% chance of exiting <br />
-where x is a percentage provided in the config file.
-If the job does not exit, it <br />
-is inserted into a queue for either disk 1 or disk 2, whichever is shorter.
-It will <br />
-return to the CPU after being processed.
+This program creates a virtualized CPU in C. To do this, there is a priority queue of jobs going into the CPU.
+Once at the CPU, the job has an x% chance of exiting where x is a percentage provided in the config file.
+If the job does not exit, it is inserted into a queue for either disk 1 or disk 2, whichever is shorter.
+It will return to the CPU after being processed.
 <br />
 <br />